ausgerechnet/spheroscope/library/guidelines-v2.md

 - an entity belongs to some entity group
 - for this pattern, the entity has to have agency (e.g. people, organisations or states, but not abstract entities, objects or ideas)
   - groups are defined widely, with prototypical cases including e.g. professions, parties/organisations or nationalities
-- the entity group should be determined (e.g. "these three parties")
-- the entity group should also be relevant in the political discourse
+- the entity group should be relevant in the political discourse
   + "Brexit supporter" is reasonable group, "cowards" isn't
 - statements about somebody having properties are not group membership
   + formal distinction at the blurry line between group and attribute: when in doubt, an adjective does not designate a group even if the corresponding noun does ("**she**'s **a German**": yes, "she's German": no)
-- changes in membership (join/leave) and statements of continued membership (remain/stay) are annotated as separate patterns
+- **changes in membership** (join/leave) and statements of **continued membership** (remain/stay) are annotated as separate patterns.
+I.e. pattern 24 only refers to
+**being** a group member, not becoming or continuing / stopping to be one
 - this pattern only covers statements about group memberships that go beyond purely characterising the entity
   + i.e. examples will often involve an entity and a verb phrase (e.g. "**A** is a member of **B**") or a genitive construction ("**XY**'s membership in **Z**")
   + group statements that only specify the entity's background (e.g. via a modifying noun phrase - "PM Boris Johnson") are annotated as #57